 This is also the place to come if you love street food.
 The saying here isn’t ‘eat til you drop’ for nothing!
 The neon-flashing Dotonbori district is packed with street food stalls and unique eateries, with takoyaki (grilled octopus dumplings) and okonomiyaki (a savoury pancake dish) being some of the most popular local nibbles.

-Aside from its myriad food options, Osaka is also known for its energy.
-There’s a pace and spirit here that will have you feeling alive and animated…and that’s before you witness the dazzling spectacle that is the city at night, with its brilliant LED lights and glowing videos flashing along the strip.
+Aside from its myriad of food options, Osaka is also known for its energy.
+There’s a pace and spirit here that’ll have you feeling alive and animated…and that’s before you witness the dazzling spectacle that is the city at night, with its brilliant LED lights and glowing videos flashing along the strip.

 But there’s plenty of history here too.
 Though rebuilt in 1931, Osaka Castle is a faithful replica of the original fortress, which was built in 1586 – and from the top of the tower, you can admire gorgeous views of the city.
 Be sure to check out the famous temple of Shitennō-ji on the castle grounds; it dates back to AD 59!